-In the Southern Hemisphere you have better luck to bloom the Christmas cactus during the coldest months of the year instead of during the Christmas season.
+In the Southern Hemisphere you have better luck to bloom the Fall cactus during the coldest months of the year.

 Care before Blooming

-The time that the Christmas cactus is blooming is around Thanksgiving and Christmas.
-September and October are the months that the plant:
+The time that the Fall cactus is blooming is in the month of November before this the plant:

 - should preferably be put into a cooler room where temperatures should stay the same approximately 50-55 degrees Fahrenheit or 10-12 degrees Celsius, a few degrees more or less either way; do not expose the plant to a freezing temperature.